Shiva-kalyanaram/Hate-Speech-detection-NLP-hugging-face-VADER/README.md

 ## Project Description

 In this project, we leverage various Python libraries and tools for NLP, including pandas, NLTK (Natural Language Toolkit), VADER (Valence Aware Dictionary and sEntiment Reasoner), and Hugging Face Transformers.
+Also, compared the sentimental scores with VADER and Hugging Face transformers.

 ### Key Components: